Talent programme "Swiss Youth at the World Bank"

 The Bank has unique assets in knowledge and financing, contributing to address global challenges

 As part of the institution’s action, your work can make a real impact.

-Next call for application: To be confirmed
+Next call for application: March 2024

 All "Swiss Youth at the WB" positions are published on our job portal cinfoPoste.
 Stay informed by creating your profile now and turning on the relevant "job agent".